jgnewman/hart/README.md

 ### Optimizing

 Because all of your fragments are functions, by default, whenever your app is rendered, Hart will have to invoke every function all the way down the tree in order to find changes between renders and update the DOM appropriately.
-Other frameworks using virtual DOMs are similar and they often have some way of optimizing this process.
+Other frameworks using virtual DOMs work similarly and they often have some way of optimizing this process.
 For example, React provides a `shouldComponentUpdate` method allowing you to skip recalculating a given node and its children.

 In Hart this is a little simpler.
-If your fragments aren't trying to hack in some kind of local state, you can safely assume that they will return the same output when given the same props.
-In that case, you can tell Hart to skip re-computing and re-rendering any fragment whose input hasn't changed simply by giving that fragment an `id` prop.
+As long as you aren't trying to hack some kind of local state into your fragments (which you shouldn't be!), Hart can safely assume that they will return the same output when given the same props and zero children.
+To capitalize on this, you can tell Hart to skip re-computing and re-rendering any fragment under safe conditions by simply by giving that fragment an `id` prop.

 > Note that all `id`s must be unique to a given fragment, otherwise you'll get crazy behavior.